Cpt-Falconator/DnDCombatHelper/README.md

 ![testcoverage][testcoverage]

 ## Front End Navigation
-As a disclaimer, the application and pairing website is NOT publically available, and is <i> (currently) </i> only accessible from the hosts' (me) IP address.
-However the application as still be designed for general use in mind, meaning there is a landing page (with area for further expansion), with tabs leading to the database itself.
+As a disclaimer, the application and pairing website is NOT publically available, and is <i> (currently) </i> only accessible from the hosts' (myself) IP address.
+However the application has still been designed for general use in mind, meaning there is a landing page (with area for further expansion), with tabs leading to the database itself.
 Navigating to Combat Helper (or /dnd-combat-helper.html) will take you to the main screen, which if (for some reason) the database is unavailable, will redirect you to a 503 error page.

 **Index** <br>
 ![indexnav][indexnav] <br>